kbardool/CarND-Advanced-Lane-Lines/Writeup-AdvancedLaneFinding.md

 ## 3. Lane Detection Pipeline (video)

-For the video stream lane detection, I started from the code base for image lane detection.
-A significant number of modifications and enhancements were made to the software.
+For the video stream lane detection, the  image detection pipeline was used as starting point for our code base.

+A significant number of modifications and enhancements were made to this software.
 A detailed explanation of all enhancements would be beyond the brevity requirements of this report, so I will only discuss the most important points:

 #### 3.1.
 Code Enhancements